 2013 Ford Focus Electric Interior

 Though some test drivers are disappointed that the 2013 Focus Electric has significantly less cargo space than the gas-only version, reviewers are otherwise pleased with the Focus Electric’s cabin.
 They are impressed with its spacious interior and easy-to-use features.
-Reviewers don’t comment on the Focus Electric’s interior quality, but think the gas-only Focus is well-made.
+Reviewers don’t comment on the Focus Electric’s interior quality, but they think the gas-only Focus, which has a similar interior design, is well-made.

 The 2013 Focus Electric seats five and has heated front seats standard.
-Leather-trimmed front bucket seats and a six-way power adjustable driver’s seat are optional.
+Leather-trimmed front bucket seats and a six-way power-adjustable driver seat are optional.
 Reviewers think the Focus Electric’s cabin is very spacious.
 One critic says that it’s easy for the driver to find a comfortable position, but no reviewers go into detail about head- and legroom in the front and rear seats.

 - "The cabin is anything but cramped, there's great outward visibility, and a comfortable driving position is achieved before we pull away on our test drive." -- Automobile Magazine (2012)